A recovery summary made on your phone, that never leaves it

 This is the same idea the whole app is built on.
 Your streak, your journal, your blocks, your summary, all of it lives on your device.
 If that is the part that matters to you, it is the entire reason Escape exists.

-Escape is a porn blocker that works in every browser, a 90-second urge ritual, practice games that retrain how you meet an urge, and 27 short courses on identity and the long arc of recovery.
+Escape blocks porn in Safari for free, extends to every browser with Deep Block, and adds a 90-second urge ritual, practice games that retrain how you meet an urge, and 27 short courses on identity and the long arc of recovery.
 No account, no personal tracking.

 Download on the App Store